10 Best Spots for Birdwatching in Sonoma County

 A bench sits overlooking the river

-Located on the Russian River west of Windsor, this park is a nesting spot for great blue herons from January through July.
+Located on the Russian River, this park is a nesting spot for great blue herons from January through July.
 You’ll see magnificent birds throughout the year, along with hawks, coots, mallards, hummingbirds, the occasional osprey, and many others.

 Spring Lake Regional Park, Santa Rosa